 - a.
 The Assign To... option will not list an entry if the configuration entered is already assigned. - b.
-The Assign To... option is not present for the Service and the Resource configurations since these cannot be directly assigned from this view. - c.
-The Assign configuration dialog only lists those Event processes that are not running and those which have same target environment as the selected configuration.

-7. Clear Usages
+The Assign To... option is not present for the Service and the Resource configurations since these cannot be directly assigned from this view. - 7.
+Clear Usages